edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 guides or the [arch wiki](https://wiki.archlinux.org/index.php/Isync).
 I will try to avoid going over things that I just copied and pasted and they worked, in order to keep this short.

-An issue that I ran into later down the road was that [mbsync](https://wiki.archlinux.org/index.php/Isync) doesn&rsquo;t sync just any flag/label/tag back to Gmail.
+An issue that I ran into later down the road was that [mbsync](https://wiki.archlinux.org/index.php/Isync) doesn't sync just any flag/label/tag back to Gmail.
 Enter [gmailieer](https://github.com/gauteh/gmailieer).
 Which was more of a pain to setup.